cdisc-org/cdisc-rules-engine/docs/build_executable.md

 # Building CDISC Rules Engine Executable

+Pre-built executables for each release are available on the Releases page.
+If you need to build your own there are two approaches.

 ## Option 1: Using GitHub Actions (Recommended)

-### Step 1: Fork and Setup
+### Step 1: Fork the Repository and Setup

 1. Fork the repository: https://github.com/cdisc-org/cdisc-rules-engine
 2. The workflow file `.github/workflows/build-version.yml` is already included in the main repository.
 It is contained within our .gitignore so you can customize it as you see fit.

-### Step 2: Run the Build
+### Step 2: Add your API Key

 1. Go to the top bar of the fork, click Settings > Security > Secrets and Variables > Actions
 2. Click **New Repository Secret** and set an action secret named CDISC_LIBRARY_API_KEY and secret as your API key

-3. Go to **Actions** tab in your forked repository
-4. Click "Build Custom Executable"
-5. Click **Run workflow**
+### Step 3: Run the Build

-6. Download the artifact when complete
+Go to the **Actions** tab → **Build Custom Executable** → **Run workflow**.
+Download the artifact when complete.

 ### Step 3: Automated Builds (Optional)

-To run builds automatically, uncomment the schedule section in the workflow:
+To run builds automatically, uncomment the `schedule` section in the workflow:

 ```yaml
 schedule: